 EdM in Elementary Education

-The elementary program is designed for a candidate with a liberal or professional undergraduate degree who seeks licensure as an elementary teacher.
+The Elementary Education Program is designed for a candidate with a liberal or professional undergraduate degree who seeks licensure as an elementary teacher.
 Our graduate candidates embark on a rigorous course of study while apprenticing in urban and suburban classrooms.

 The pedagogical courses and classroom experiences are designed to induct preservice teachers into the current research and best practices of each subject area in the elementary curriculum.